Jiliar/oci-infra-terraform-boiler-plate/docs/BOOTSTRAP_GUIDE.md

-# OCI Bootstrap Guide - Object Storage Backend Setup
+# OCI Bootstrap Guide - Automated Infrastructure Setup

 ## 📋 Overview

-This guide explains how to bootstrap OCI infrastructure by creating Object Storage buckets for Terraform remote state management.
+This guide explains the automated bootstrap process for OCI infrastructure using GitHub Actions workflows that automatically create and manage Object Storage buckets for Terraform remote state.

 ## 🎯 Purpose